SoullessMindful/parseriver/README.md

 # Say hi to *$do* notation

-Now you don't need haskell to effectively and comfortably pipe parsers
+Now you don't need haskell to effectively and comfortably pipe parsers.

     import {
       $do,